wesleychavez/wesleychavez.github.io/_posts/2018-9-10-Perceptron.md

+---
+layout: post
+title: TLDR my blog
+---

+So we have a little background on what to do with our boxes, but how do we train them to make good decisions?
+Hopefully this post will give you more of an intuitive idea of how to build a simple box.
+So hold on to your butts and feel free to comment on anything that doesn't make complete, crystal-clear sense.

-The first box I'd like to tell you about is the perceptron.
+This first box I'd like to tell you about is the perceptron.
 The perceptron [1], or single-layer perceptron, is one of the most simple forms of artificial neural networks.
 It is an algorithm for learning a linear, binary classifier to map an input vector x to an output binary value y (in the case of distinguishing between two classes).
 For example, say we are trying to differentiate between images of dingos:

 ![Dingo](/images/dingo.png)